 The following questions relate to Connectors.

 Where does the Connector need to be installed?

-When tiering data to S3, a Connector can reside in an AWS VPC or on your premises.
+When tiering data to S3, the Connector can reside in an AWS VPC or on your premises.

-When tiering data to Google Cloud Storage, a Connector must reside in a Google Cloud Platform VPC.
+When tiering data to Google Cloud Storage, the Connector must reside in a Google Cloud Platform VPC.